SonarSonic/DrawingBotV3/docs/source/pfms.rst

         Controls the maximum intensity of the __`Erasing` process, with :term:`Erase Min` defining the minimum.

-        The Erase Min/Max alter the amount of brighten each RGB channel by in the Lightened Image.
+        Erase Min/Max alters the amount to brighten each RGB channel in the Lightened Image.

         It therefore controls the overall plot density & contrast in the image and can be fine-tuned to your specific pens.